-(1) Within sixty (60) days following the date an initiative petition has been rejected, a supplemental initiative petition may be filed with the city clerk or the secretary of the school committee, but only by persons constituting the original petitioners committee.

-- (2) The supplemental initiative petition shall be signed by a number of additional voters which is equal to at least five (5) per cent of the total number of voters as of the date of the most recent city election, and the signatures on the initial petition filed under subsection (c), and the signatures on the supplemental petition filed under this subsection, taken together, shall contain the signatures of at least fifteen percent (15%) of the total number of voters in the city. - (3) If the number of signatures to this supplemental petition is found to be sufficient by the city clerk, the city council shall call a special election to be held on a date fixed by it not less than thirty (35) nor more than ninety (90) days following the date of the certificate of the city clerk that a sufficient number of voters have signed the supplemental initiative petition and shall submit the proposed measure, without alteration, to the voters for determination, but if any other city election is to be held within one hundred twenty (120) days following the date of the certificate, the city council may omit the calling of such special election and cause the question to appear on the election ballot at the approaching election for determination by the voters.
+- (1) Within sixty (60) days following the date an initiative petition has been rejected, a supplemental initiative petition may be filed with the city clerk or the secretary of the school committee, but only by persons constituting the original petitioners committee. - The supplemental initiative petition shall be signed by a number of additional voters which is equal to at least five (5) per cent% of the total number of registered voters as of the date of the most recentlast biennial city election, and the signatures on the initial petition filed under subsection (c), and the signatures on the supplemental petition filed under this subsection, taken together, shall contain the signatures of at least fifteen percent (15%)% of the total number of registered voters in as of the date of the last biennial city election. - (3) If the number of signatures to this supplemental petition is found to be sufficient by the eity elerkboard of election commissioners, the city council, in consultation with the board of election commissioners, shall call a special election to be held on a date fixed by it not less than thirty (35) nor more than ninety (90) days following the date of the certificate of the eity elerkboard of election commissioners that a sufficient number of voters have signed the supplemental initiative petition and shall submit the proposed measure, without alteration, to the voters for determination, but if any other city election is to be held within one hundred twenty (120) days following the date of the certificate, the city council may omit the calling of such special election and cause the question to appear on the election ballot at the approaching election for determination by the voters.